uuid-rs/uuid/CONTRIBUTING.md

 ---
 [Contributing to Uuid]: #contributing-to-uuid

-Thank you for your interest in contributing to Uuid!
+Thank you for your interest in contributing to the Uuid Project!

 * [Feature Requests](#feature-requests)
 * [Bug Reports](#bug-reports)